 The Summer Program

 Admitted EOP students must attend a five-week summer program before the Fall semester begins.
 During this time, you will live on campus with a small group of other EOP students, attend classes, and participate in fun activities.
-Supporting staff will be there with you throughout the program, including EOP Coordinator Laurie Zinberg, student counselors, and student tutors.
+Supporting staff will be there with you throughout the program, including EOP Coordinator, Nick Dorot, student mentors and student tutors.

 This program helps students become acclimated with Maritime before beginning the full academic year, as well as providing them with a strong network of support from staff and fellow EOP students before walking in the door - all of this preparation is essential to being a successful Maritime student.